which is worse - staying in a job too long or changing jobs too frequently?

-With so many IT workers flitting from job to job like butterflies, it’s clear that the greater career risk appears to be staying in one job for too long.
+With so many IT workers flitting from job to job like butterflies, the greater career risk appears to be staying in one position for too long.
 As with most things in life, there are exceptions to this observation.

 When job duration times start to get below 18 months or so, prospective employers wonder if the cost of hiring a "butterfly" is worth it.

 Today, a lifer in the IT world is as rare as a Whooping Crane – and probably as close to extinction.
-Unless you've been getting promotions every 2 to 3 years or so, along with significant increases in compensation and developing new technical and people skills, staying with an employer for too long can be problematic for finding a new job.
+Unless you've been getting promotions every 2 to 3 years, along with significant increases in compensation and developing new technologies and people skills, staying with an employer for too long can be problematic for finding a new job.

-Here are some issues that can affect IT workers who stay in one job for an extended time:
+here are some issues that can affect IT workers who stay in one job for an extended time:

-New skills around big data, the cloud, mobility, and IoT, are in demand and will likely remain so for some time.
-If you're not learning, you're likely losing ground.
-The longer you stay in a position where your skills don't evolve, the harder it will become to leave on your terms.
+New skills around big data, the cloud, mobility, and IoT, are in demand and will likely remain for some time.
+If you're not learning, you're probably losing growth.
+Longer you stay in a position where your skills don't evolve.
+The harder it will become to leave on your terms.

-- In IT, there appears to be a stigma in staying in a job too long.
-Whether it’s accurate or not doesn't matter, but a number of technology companies assume that the best performers will move around – not camp out with one employer for too long.
+Whether accurate or not doesn't matter, but its serial technology doesn't assume that the best performers will move around – not camp out with one employer for too long.